Thank you for signing up to . You will receive a verification email shortly.

 My highs and lows this week

-As we all know, we all have a bikini body, we just need to put one on and hey presto!
+Bikini body As we all know, we all have a bikini body, we just need to put one on and hey presto!
 Girls, be confident.
 Even a little loss makes you feel a million dollars.

-I love this Slimming World Paella.
-It’s not quite as rich as the ones you get in Spain, but it hits the spot!
-It’s also great with chicken or pork tenderloin.
+I love this Slimming World Paella (opens in new tab).
+It's not quite as rich as the ones you get in Spain, but it hits the spot!
+It's also great with chicken or pork tenderloin.

 I didn't have time to grab the stodge before my REALLY early flight so I grabbed a pot of porridge on the plane to tide me over.
 I felt pretty pleased that I dodged the bacon roll.
 It's the small wins...

 Tee hee, remember how I was going on about being so over bread... well, that Spanish tomato bread - oops!